sat8n/frog-game/README.md

 ## To-do list
 - [X] Make the code for painting hexagons neater
 - [ ] Restrict the frog's movement so that it moves to the coordinates of the hexagons, rather than moving freely
-- [ ] Reset position of frog when the wins/quits game and then starts a new one
+- [X] Reset position of frog when the user wins/quits game and then starts a new one
 - [X] Separate the frogListener to a new class file
 - [ ] Separate the paintComponent into its own class (see #2 below)
 - [X] Create a JPanel for the highscore page